TIMELINE-Takata air bag recalls

 Takata says its U.S. unit subpoenaed by a federal grand jury in U.S. District Court for the Southern District of New York to produce air bag-related documents.

-Nov 18 - NHTSA tells Takata, Honda, Ford, Mazda, BMW and Chrysler to expand nationwide a U.S. regional recall.
+Nov 18 - NHTSA urges Takata, Honda, Ford, Mazda, BMW and Chrysler to expand nationwide a U.S. regional recall.

 Nov 19 - Mark Rosekind nominated for vacant NHTSA chief post.